wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <tr valign="top" align="center"><td>Flexibility</td><td>high</td><td>moderate</td><td>high</td><td>high</td><td>high</td><td>high</td></tr>
 </table>

+A competitor to Delta metadata layer on top of Parquet is <a target="_blank" href="https://www.theregister.com/2023/01/03/apache_iceberg/">Apache Iceberg</a>, used by Snowflake, Cloudera, and Google's BigLake.

 The SQL language to manipulate data was invented in the 1970s (by IBM) and standardized as ISO 9075.
 However, Oracle, Microsoft, IBM, and others each have their own proprietary dialects.
 Microsft's T-SQL (for Transac-SQL) is a superset of SQL with additional commands (such as EXEC to rename databases).